MicrosoftDocs/WSL/WSL/install-win10.md

 ```

 > [!NOTE]
 > The update from WSL 1 to WSL 2 may take several minutes to complete depending on the size of your targeted distribution.
+If you are running an older (legacy) installation of WSL 1 from Windows 10 Anniversary Update or Creators Update, you may encounter an update error.
+Follow these instructions to [uninstall and remove any legacy distributions](https://docs.microsoft.com/windows/wsl/install-legacy#uninstallingremoving-the-legacy-distro).

 ## Install your Linux distribution of choice